Visiting Maine & Ferry Beach During the COVID-19 Pandemic

 We welcome people and families of all kinds.
 We welcome singles, children, teens, elders, young adults and you - however you identify and define yourself!
 We have something for everyone, with morning workshops and activities for adults and children, along with plenty of multigenerational activities in the afternoons and evenings.
 Come off the beach in the late afternoon, join friends for social hour, then dine in the DeWolfe Dining Hall or out on the Gitchell Porch.
 After dinner, join the friendship circle or grab an ice cream at the Ferry Beach Store.
 Join in the inclusive dancing each night, (including international folk dance and more) led by skilled instructors.

 Mornings Each morning begins with a short chapel for all led by our Minister of the Week, Rev. Mark Robel.
-Music is an integral part of our worship, led by Reggie Harris, our Musician of the Week.
+Music is an integral part of our worship, led by Verne McArthur, our Musician of the Week.
 On Sunday morning, we have a full-length multigenerational service.
-Adult Workshops Following chapel each morning, adults gather for the Theme Talk, led this year by Carl McCargo and Verne McArthur.
+Adult Workshops Following chapel each morning, adults gather for the Theme Talk.
 After a short break, there are a variety of workshops for adults.
 Find details in the "Workshops" and “Conference Leadership” tabs above.
 Children/ Youth programming During the week while their adults are in their morning workshops, children spend time with their peers.
 Groups are organized by age (age cutoffs shift based on enrollment.)
 Each is led by 2 (or more) adults attending Circles of Life, who have completed a background check.
 Kids will play games, create art and music, and explore local ecology.
-Intergenerational Activities Each evening and most afternoons, there are scheduled activities for all ages.
-Some favorites include:
+Intergenerational Activities

 UUFAF—Unitarian Universalist Fellowship and Fun – has now joined the ranks of our other historical names (CVD and CBD).
 We have chosen our new name to more accurately reflect the nature of our welcoming and inclusive conference.
 We will continue to focus on our Unitarian Universalist heritage.
 Our goal of having FUN remains at the heart of our conference!